 “So…how are we going to proceed with this plan?”
-Kenny whispers Joanne’s way when he passes by her.
+Kenny whispered Joanne’s way when he passed by her.

 “We probably have to do all of it the night before, huh?”

-“Probably since that’s the only way to ensure that it will be the most fresh and ready for Valentine’s Day.”
+“Probably since that’s the only way to ensure that it will be the freshest and ready for Valentine’s Day.”

 “How many could all of us do in one day though?”

 “Aren’t you going to experiment it before actually following through with the plan?
 It’s a bit risky with just diving in like that.”

 “Xiao Qiao and I are drafting up the notice among other things tomorrow.
 We’ll be doing the experiment also.
 If it works out well, we’ll post the notice up.
 If not, then it’s back to the drawing board.”